Panic Disorder and Agoraphobia

 Public transportation....subways, trains, buses, planes

 Large Crowds....concerts, sports arenas, festivals

 These avoidances tend to worsen over time and can lead to a person becoming housebound.
-This is NOT because they fear leaving their home but rather because their avoidances restrict their ability to leave the house.
+This is NOT because they fear leaving their home but because their avoidances restrict their ability to leave the house.